A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: MAP-Co Based Scheduling Approaches

 \textit{MAC-based CSR}: The MCSR addresses various concerns including determining AP-STA pairs for CSR, grouping STAs that are free from interference, and implementing CSR based on graph coloring.
 In an example described in \cite{CSR8}, multiple APs within range are connected over the air to share control information.
 A MA is selected to win the TXOP first, while other nearby APs act as slave/coordinated APs.
 The proposed approach forms groups with similar interference levels and determines TPC parameters for each group type.
 A reasonably distant AP is chosen to form a CSR group, restricting the use of immediate neighboring APs and STAs at the edge of neighboring APs.
 However, this approach only considers static STAs and WLAN environments, which may not be effective in dynamic WLAN environments with new AP deployments and moving STAs.
 In \cite{CSR9}, the authors proposed TXOP sharing methods for CSR over 802.11be WLAN, using mathematical models to determine mutual interference and choosing combinations that provide minimal interference and higher throughput.
 However, this article lacks analysis on the interval of finding combinations, and the solutions have high complexity issues in dense AP environments like mmWave WLAN.
 As finding the number of combinations using brute force is an NP-hard problem, the use of evolutionary algorithms may be useful.
+Another MAC-based CSR method addresses the challenge of simultaneous multi-AP transmissions, aiming to maximize spatial reuse opportunities for optimized resource utilization in the network~\cite{david}.
+After establishing multi-AP groups, the study delves into various scheduling algorithms for MAP-Co transmissions.
+Two categories of algorithms are examined: per-AP algorithms, relying on individual APs' buffer states, and per-group algorithms, considering the collective buffer state of all APs within a group.
+Notably, per-AP algorithms outperform per-group counterparts, minimizing worst-case delay by prioritizing APs with higher packet counts or older waiting packets in the buffer.
+This approach significantly reduces data transmission time, enhancing overall network performance.
+The authors acknowledge the study's focus on a small network with nine APs and a maximum of three APs per group, highlighting the need for further analysis under conditions of a larger network with more APs per group.